divyanshf/game-lib/README.md

 - If your best scores aren't updating, try to run the executable in administrative mode (if not already).
 - If there is an error of missing .dll files, try to re-install the package.
 If the issue stays, download the dll(s) from the project dependancies and store them in the application folder.

-We will keep updating this project with different games from time to time.
+We will keep enhancing this project regularly.